JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 Creates a new colony in the network with the latest version available

-*Note: This is now deprecated and will be removed in a future version Note that the token ownership (if there is one) should be transferred to the newly created colony.
-Additionally token can optionally support `mint` as defined in `ERC20Extended`.
-Support for `mint` is mandatory only for the Meta Colony Token.*
+*Note: This is now deprecated and will be removed in a future version*

 **Parameters**